Consult the Class Schedule available on the college's website for days, times, and location.

 Consult the MCC Academic Calendar for specific dates when each semester begins.

 Please complete the Informal Writing Exercise #1 located in the NUR 111 Course Outline.
-Bring this completed exercise to your first conference session.
+Bring this completed exercise to your first clinical session.

 Please note that the Nursing Learning Center (NLC) opens to nursing students on the First Day of Classes, and closes at the end of each semester.
 Specific open lab hours will be posted on the NLC doors.